R24

 2.3.11 Traffic control systems

-See Traffic Rules for the Rail NetworkThe rail network managed by Bane NOR, which is the entire Norwegian rail network., Chapter 5 and Annex 2.3.11 Traffic Control Areas.
+See Traffic Rules for the Rail Network, Chapter 5 and Annex 2.3.11 Traffic Control Areas.

 2.3.11.1 Routes with centralised traffic control